-Garden leave refers to a practice, following an employee leaving a position – whether through resignation or termination of employment by the employer – whereby the employee is no longer required to report to work, yet remains on the payroll and receives full pay.
+Garden leave refers to the practice where, after an employee departs from their position through resignation or termination of employment, the employee is asked not to report to work but receives full pay.

-Garden leave is used by employers when they want an employee to stop performing their duties immediately, yet at the same time wants to restrict them from taking up another job with a competitor.
+Garden leave is used when employers want the employee to stop performing their duties immediately, but also want to restrict them from taking up another job with a competitor company.

-A period of garden leave is thereby imposed.
-During this period, the employee need not report to work or fulfil their work-duties.
+During the period of garden leave, the employee does not need to report to work or fulfil their work duties.
 The employee receives full remuneration for this period.
-However, they may not take up employment with anyone else and cannot start-up their own competing business.
+However, they may not take up employment with anyone else and cannot start up their own competing business.

-This period of garden leave is often used by employees to pursue travel or pursue hobbies – such as gardening – hence the name ‘gardening leave’ or 'garden leave'.
+During the period of garden leave, employees tend to pursue travel or pursue hobbies – such as gardening – hence the name ‘gardening leave’ or 'garden leave'.

-Garden leave is beneficial to employers for many reasons, including the following:
+Often, these costs do not take away from the benefits of garden leave and its value for employers.
+Garden leave might be beneficial to employers for many reasons, including the following:

-Employers, during garden leave, can consolidate relations with colleagues to ensure they do not get poached by the employee on garden leave when that employee starts their next job.
-Similarly, employers often consolidate relations with customers, to ensure they retain their business and are not taken by the employee on garden leave.
+During garden leave, employees can consolidate relations with colleagues to ensure they do not get poached by the employee on garden leave when that employee starts their next job.
+Similarly, employers can consolidate relations with customers, to ensure they retain their business and are not taken by the employee on garden leave.

-As stated, during garden leave, an employee is often required not to report to work.
-This allows employers to ensure the employee does not have access to new any new sensitive, confidential and/or proprietary information produced by the company during the garden leave period.
+As stated, during garden leave, an employee is not to report to work.
+This allows employers to ensure that the employee does not have access to any new sensitive, confidential, and/or proprietary information produced by the company during the garden leave period.

-Furthermore, during the period of garden leave, the employment agreement continues to exist.
-The employee, thereby, owes the same duties to the employer during garden leave, as they did during the normal period of employment, and vice versa.
-Amongst the duties that the employee will still owe to their employer is the duty to maintain confidentiality.
-This ensures any sensitive, confidential or proprietary information does not get disclosed by the employee to others during the period of garden leave.
+Furthermore, during garden leave, the employment agreement continues to take effect.
+The employee, therefore, owes the same duties to the employer as they did during regular employment.
+One of the most important ones is to maintain confidentiality.
+The enforcement of this duty ensures that sensitive, confidential, and proprietary information is not disclosed by the employee during the period of garden leave.

-Ultimately, the intention of an employer with garden leave is to ensure that an employee is kept out of the job market for long enough, such that any information in their possession, obtained through their time with the employer, becomes outdated.
-This will help ensure that competing businesses do not obtain an unfair competitive advantage through the ex-employee.
+Ultimately, the employer’s intention in granting garden leave is to ensure that the employee is kept out of the job market for long enough such that any information they obtained during their employment is outdated.
+This ensures that competing businesses do not obtain an unfair competitive advantage.

-The procedure to determine whether an employer can place an employee on garden leave depends on whether the employer has placed a garden leave clause in the employment agreement with the employee at issue or not.
+The procedure to determine whether an employer can place an employee on garden leave depends on whether the employer has placed a garden leave clause in the employment agreement with the employee.

 Let’s consider them each in turn:

-The easiest way for an employer to implement garden leave, in relation to a specific employee, is by relying on an express contractual provision within the employment contract with that employee.
-In such a case, regardless of whether an employee has a right to work or not (see below), an employer can subject the employee to garden leave.
+The easiest way for an employer to implement garden leave, concerning a specific employee, is by relying on an express contractual provision within the employment contract with the employee in question.
+In this case, regardless of whether an employee has a right to work or not (see below), an employer can subject the employee to garden leave.

 An example garden leave clause is as follows:

-2.1 Following service of notice to terminate the Appointment by either party, or if you purport to terminate the Appointment in breach of contract, we may by written notice place you on Garden Leave for the whole or part of the remainder of the Appointment.
+2.1 the Following service of notice to terminate the Appointment by either party or if you purport to terminate the Appointment in breach of contract, we may by written notice place you on Garden Leave for the whole or part of the remainder of the Appointment.

 2.2 During any period of Garden Leave: